The 2019 outburst of the 2005 classical nova V1047 Cen: a record breaking dwarf nova outburst or a new phenomenon?: Discussion

-Only a few classical novae are known to have shown DN outbursts after a nova eruption, such as GK Per (Nova Persei 1901; \citealt{Sabbadin_Bianchini_1983,Bianchini_etal_1986}), V1017~Sgr (Nova Sagittarii 1919; \citealt{Sekiguchi_1992,Salazar_etal_2017}) and V446 Her (Nova Herculis 1960; \citealt{Honeycutt_etal_1995,Honeycutt_etal_2011}).
-The first DN outbursts of these novae were recorded 47 years (GK Per), 54 years (V1017~Sgr), and 30 years (V446~Her) after the nova eruption.
+Only a few classical novae are known to have shown DN outbursts after a nova eruption, such as GK Per (Nova Persei 1901; \citealt{Sabbadin_Bianchini_1983,Bianchini_etal_1986}), V1017~Sgr (Nova Sagittarii 1919; \citealt{Sekiguchi_1992,Salazar_etal_2017}) and V446 Her (Nova Herculis 1960; \citealt{Honeycutt_etal_1995,Honeycutt_etal_2011}; see Table~\ref{table:cn_results} for a full list).
+The first DN outbursts of these novae occurred several decades after the nova eruption, with the shortest gaps being 54 years (V1017~Sgr), 47 years (GK Per), and 30 years (V446~Her).
 The 14 year gap between the classical nova eruption and the 2019 outburst of V1047~Cen is the shortest ever recorded, if it is indeed a DN outburst.
 Note that the older novae such as GK~Per and V1017~Sgr might have had earlier DN outbursts that were missed due to monitoring gaps.

-The rise to peak of V1047~Cen, its plateau phase, and its decline lasted 100, 210, and 100 days, respectively.
+During the 2019 outburst of V1047 Cen, the rise to optical peak, plateau phase, and decline lasted 100, 210, and 100 days, respectively.
 This 400 day outburst is twice as long as the longest known DN outburst, previously recorded for V1017~Sgr and four times longer than the longest outburst recorded for GK Per (e.g., the 2006 outburst; \citealt{Evans_etal_2009}).

 The peak absolute magnitude at $V$-band during the 2019 outburst reached $\approx -2$\,mag.
-This is higher than the typical absolute magnitude of dwarf novae during outburst, which ranges between 3.8 and 2.6 \citep{Ramsay_etal_2017}.
-Some systems with long periods (of the order of days) such as V1017~Sgr and V630~Cas, have more than usual luminous DN outbursts, with absolute magnitudes reaching $-0.3$ and 1.4, respectively.
+This is higher than the typical absolute magnitudes of dwarf novae during outburst, which range between 3.8 and 2.6 mag \citep{Ramsay_etal_2017}.
+Some systems with long periods (of the order of days) such as V1017~Sgr and V630~Cas, have extremely luminous DN outbursts, with absolute magnitudes reaching $-0.3$ and 1.4 mag, respectively.
 However, even these are still substantially less luminous compared to V1047~Cen.
-Therefore, if 2019 outburst of V1047~Cen is a DN, it would be the most luminous outburst of a DN observed to date.
-Note that \citet{Kawash_etal_2021a} showed that some DN outbursts could reach absolute magnitudes brighter than zero but accurate distances and extinction values were unavailable for these systems in Kawash et al.'s study.
+Therefore, if the 2019 outburst of V1047~Cen is a DN, it would be the most luminous outburst of a DN observed to date.
+Note that \citet{Kawash_etal_2021a} showed that some DN outbursts could reach absolute magnitudes brighter than zero, but accurate distances and extinction values were unavailable for these systems in their study.
+As mentioned in Section~\ref{sec_2005vs2019} the peak luminosity of the 2019 outburst is more than a few times 10$^{36}$\,erg\,s, which is orders of magnitude larger than the typical luminosity of DNe ($\sim$10$^{34}$\,erg\,s; \citealt{Warner_1995}).
+At a few times 10$^{36}$\,erg\,s, the outburst is too energetic to be powered by accretion alone.